-Seahawks notes: Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings
+Seahawks coach Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings, tells team Thanksgiving isn’t an ‘eating circus’

 WAGNER LIKES THE NEW GREEN-BLUE COMBO

-The Seahawks tweeted Wednesday that they will try a new uniform combo for Monday night — the Action green jerseys that have been used for Monday and Thursday night games each of the past four years, with blue pants.
+The Seahawks tweeted Wednesday that they will try a new uniform combo for Monday night — the Action Green jerseys that have been used for Monday and Thursday night games each of the past four years, but with blue pants.

 Middle linebacker Bobby Wagner, the defensive captain, said he is one of about 10 players who meet with the team in the offseason to discuss possible uniform combinations for specific games during the season.

-“I definitely wanted to see this color combo,’’ Wagner said. “… I think the fans Monday night, it might help their eyes a little bit.’’
+“I definitely wanted to see this color combo,’’ Wagner said. “… I think the fans, Monday night, it might help their eyes a little bit.’’

 SEAHAWKS GET THANKSGIVING OFF — WITH ONE CONDITION